lucywho/tomanphotos/README.md

 ### Outstanding issues

 -   This is a test version and the styling is still fairly basic - designed for viewing on an iPad 6th Gen, looks reasonable on a desktop, looks like crap on a phone.
--   Footer should be a separate component which conditionally displays Back/Forward buttons or Edit buttons.
--   The only way out of the single image view is to return to the first page.
-Navigation sucks in general.
+-   The only way out of the single image view is to return to the first page of the gallery.
+I'd like it to go back to the last visited gallery page, regardless of how many single images have been viewed.
+I need to think about how to achieve this.

 ### Built with